f3-factory/F3com-data/framework-variables/main.md

 * You can use framework variables directly in your templates.
 * You don't have to instruct PHP to reference a variable outside the current scope using a global keyword inside each function or method.
 All F3 variables are global to your application.
 * Setting the Fat-Free equivalent of a PHP global like `SESSION` also changes PHP's underlying `$_SESSION`.
-Altering the later also alters the framework counterpart.
+Altering the latter also alters the framework counterpart.

 Fat-Free does not maintain just a dumb storage for variables and their values.
 It can also automate session management and other things.
 Assigning or retrieving a value through F3's `SESSION` variable auto-starts the session.
 If you use `$_SESSION` (or session-related functions) directly, instead of the framework variable `SESSION`, your application becomes responsible for managing sessions.